Critical Care Services - JE Part B

 - Both the clinical status and the care rendered by the provider are critical in nature

-Physicians and qualified NPPs may provide critical care services when care meets the definition and requirements for such services.
+Physicians and qualified Non-Physician Practitioners (NPP) may provide critical care services when care meets the definition and requirements for such services.
 Provision of these services must be within each provider’s scope of practice and licensure for the state in which the provider is practicing.
-A PA must meet the general physician supervision requirements for the services.
+A physician assistant (PA) must meet the general physician supervision requirements for the services.

-Critical care reflects treatment and management by an individual physician or qualified NPP for the documented time period supporting the service.
-Individual units of critical care time can be reported by separate same-specialty providers within a group over the course of a 24-hour period, meaning that a base unit of 99291 can be billed with subsequent units of 99292 by other group members.
+Individual units of critical care time can be reported by separate providers within a group over the course of a 24-hour period, meaning that a base unit of CPT 99291 can be billed with subsequent units of CPT 99292 by other group members.

 Services and Medical Necessity